ministryofjustice/opg-data-deputy-reporting/README.md

 #### Integration tests... still To Do

 * Local mock Sirius needs fixing so this can be included in these tests
-* AWS creds have to be pasted into `conftest.py` for now.
-Please don't commit these.
-* Only happy path tests right now
-* No checklist tests yet
 * Uploaded records could be formatted nicer making it easier to reconcile with Sirius if required

 ### PACT